Z-eq/cisco-ccna-examtest/README.md

     [
       {
-        "question": "What is the capital of Sweden?", "options": ["Malmö", "Gothenburg", "Stockholm", "Uppsala"],
+        "question": "Which of the following layers belongs to the TCP/IP model?", "options": ["Session", "Application", "Transport", "Physical"],
-        "correct": "Stockholm",
+        "correct": ["Application", "Transport"],
-        "explanation": "Stockholm has been the capital of Sweden since the Middle Ages.", "category": "Geography"
+        "explanation": "The Application and Transport layers are common to both models, but the TCP/IP model simplifies the upper layers.", "category": "Networking Basics"
       }
     ]